Mohammedirfan1301/College/README.md

 * Database I - Relational Algebra, basic SQL, and a final project that can be found in the [Database I Project](https://github.com/JasonD94/Database-I-Project) repo.
 All this fun stuff for [COMP 3090](http://www.cs.uml.edu/~cchen/309-F16/index.html).
 I used this class as one of my CS electives.

-* Database II - SUPER "ADVANCED" TOPICS IN DATABASE SYSTEMS!
-INCLUDES (ONE) WEB BASED DATABASE WRITTEN IN MYSQL AND PHP!
-All to be taken during Spring 2017.
-Should look like [COMP 3100](http://www.cs.uml.edu/~cchen/310-S16/index.html).
+* Database II - Advanced topics in Database Systems.
+Created a full stack website using MySQL, PHP and HTML.
+Connected the web server to an Android app.
+Should look like [COMP 3100](http://www.cs.uml.edu/~cchen/310-S17/index.html).
 This class was taken as one of my technical electives.

 WARNING
 ========